What can affect a child’s mental health?

 Chatter box cards activity

-These chatter box cards are a fun activity for you and your children to do together.
-They are designed to encourage healthy conversations about mental wellbeing, which is more important now than ever before.
+These chatter box cards are a fun activity for you and your child to play together.
+They’re designed to encourage healthy conversations about mental wellbeing.

 Download the cards here (PDF, 0.5MB).